laggron42/Laggrons-Dumb-Cogs/docs/instantcommands.rst

 .. warning:: **Do not use** the new ``@commands.Cog.listener`` decorator
     introduced in Red 3.1.
 The bot uses ``bot.add_listener`` which doesn't need a decorator.

+    *Added in 1.1:* InstantCommands now has its own listener decorator.
+It is optional and used for providing the event name.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 My command was added but doesn't respond when invoked.